mattesmaili/mattesmaili.github.io/_pages/about.md

 $$\prod_{p \text{ prime}}\frac{p^2-1}{p^2+1} = \frac{2}{5}.$$ For a hint on how to prove this (it's quite straightforward), notice that $\frac{2}{5} = \frac{\pi^4}{90}\cdot\left(\frac{6}{\pi^2}\right)^2$!

+### Beatles Song of the Week, September 25-29, 2023

+**Baby, You're a Rich Man:** [This song](https://open.spotify.com/track/0JBvtprXP2Z0LP3jmzA7Xp?si=011e025090bf4719) has such an incredibly amusing bassline, deep and rich piano chords, and such poignant language.
+It was even used in the end credits of the Social Network (you know, that Facebook movie...)!

 ## Teaching

 • **Fall 2023**: Stat 104 (Introduction to Quantitative Methods for Economics), Dr. Kevin Rader